 What are the challenges of promoting mask use and how can they be addressed?

-While there is growing evidence supporting the fact that using face masks reduces the chance of transmitting and getting COVID-19, there are challenges in promoting widespread mask wearing behaviour.
+Whilst we know that using face masks reduces the chance of transmitting and getting COVID-19, there are challenges in promoting widespread mask wearing behaviour.
 Below we list some of the most common challenges and how they can potentially be addressed:

-Distrust of government or public health authorities: The way a government delivers information and support during the pandemic has an effect on the way its people respond and implement recommended prevention measures.
-A government’s previous track record of taking action or inaction on issues of national importance can also have an effect on people’s perceptions of the government’s response to the pandemic.
+Distrust of government or public health authorities: The way governments delivered information and support during the pandemic impacted the way populations responded to recommended prevention measures.
+A government’s previous track record of taking action or inaction on issues of national importance can also impact people’s perceptions of the government’s response to the pandemic.
 There are multiple studies that show populations who trust in their government are more likely to practice recommended preventative behaviours during disease outbreaks (Study 1, Study 2, Study 3).
 However, distrust in government and public health institutions can undermine pandemic responses.
-For example, among some populations in Nigeria, the government was perceived to have a poor record of delivering services and information in a reliable manner, which in turn has affected how Nigerians have followed the government’s lockdown measures.
-Distrust in many governments has also increased since the start of the pandemic, in part because of initial slow responses, inconsistent messaging and poor leadership.
-People are slow to adopt face mask recommendations when they also see government leaders disregarding those same recommendations.
-In Cameroon, restrictions and public health measures have been put in place to limit the spread of coronavirus, but some people have been frustrated by changing regulations and believe the rules have not been appropriately followed by the members of the government.
+For example, among some populations in Nigeria, the government was perceived to have a poor record of delivering services and information in a reliable manner, which in turn affected how Nigerians followed the government’s lockdown measures.
+Distrust in many governments also increased since the start of the pandemic, in part because of initial slow responses, inconsistent messaging and poor leadership.
+People were also slow to adopt face mask recommendations when they witnessed government leaders disregarding those same recommendations, as witnessed in Cameroon where the president was seen not wearing a face mask despite mask use being mandatory.
 There is also a concern over the influence of politics on public health institutions that are supposed to prioritise the health of the public when making recommendations.
 To address these challenges, it is important to consider the perception of the agencies that are issuing coronavirus policies, including mask mandates.
 The public should have confidence that the recommendations and mandates are based on evidence, not politics, to ensure guidance is trusted and followed.

 Concerns about personal freedoms: Another barrier which can prevent widespread mask use is that people believe it is their right to choose whether they wear a face mask.
 Some of those who oppose wearing masks refer to themselves as “anti-maskers” and have protested against the mask guidance.
 The subject of wearing masks and whether they violate an individual’s personal freedom has also become an increasingly political issue, especially in the United States.
-While it can be challenging to convince people to wear masks, it is helpful to emphasise that by wearing a mask, they are protecting those who are around them, especially vulnerable populations.
+While it can be challenging to convince people to wear masks, it is helpful to emphasise that by wearing a mask, they are protecting those who are around them, especially populations who might be more vulnerable.
 Adding a personal element to the message that wearing a mask is important can be achieved by highlighting that members of their community are at risk of contracting coronavirus.
 This type of messaging relies on people acting out of empathy rather than personal interest.
 A study on motivation for mask use showed that people who wear masks because they are concerned for the safety of their community are viewed as competent and possessing strong character.
 Since some people refuse to wear masks because they feel that their freedom of choice is being taken away from them, it is worth considering how to give them back some of their ability to make personal choices, and that can be in the form of selecting from different options of appropriate face masks.
 In settings where people may not be motivated to wear masks for the benefit of others, it may be worth highlighting the evidence that face masks can protect their wearers from inhaling respiratory droplets of infected individuals.
-Both the social and personal motivations of your population should be assessed through formative research and then appropriately emphasised to have the greatest effect on mask-wearing behaviour.
+Both the social and personal motivations of your population should be assessed through formative research and then appropriately emphasised to have the greatest effect on mask wearing behaviour.

 How can behaviour change principles be applied to mask wearing?